b-michalkiewicz/coding-challenge/README.md

 - `npm run start worker`
 - `npm run start`

-The api is running on port 3000, to get the data: `GET data-stream/data`, to start data stream: `POST data-stream/start`, to stop data stream: `DELETE data-stream/stop` .
+The api is running on port 3000, to get the data: `GET data-stream`, to start data stream: `POST data-stream`, to stop data stream: `DELETE data-stream` .

 ## Chosen approach